LukeMattingly/LukeMattingly.github.io/index.md

 A little more on our indexing, as each brand "Dewalt" uploaded a file we created a specific index for them. company_uuid kept the indexes unique and each company only had one index(their whole dataset of products).
 We did a full replace of the index each time they uploaded, creating a temp index, and then swapping it over to live once all of the products/documents/jsons were populated.

-These indexes on average were quite small, each well under 1GB.
-This was great, it meant we store tons of data, for cheap.
+Each index was relatively small—well under 1GB on average.
+This was great because it allowed us to store large amounts of data at a low cost.
 Well it turns out there's a downside to managing a large number of small indexes.
 Their associated shards.

 Elasticsearch recommends aiming for shard sizes between 10GB and 50GB to optimize performance.
 When have many small shards each shard regardless of size consumer memry and file handles, and when manging thousands of small shards this can strain a cluster.
 Oh boy did we start to feel the pain.

 We scaled up, we scaled out.
 We had a huge 32GB high memory machine for each 3 node master, 5 node cluster.
-And what was the data? oh just a few hundred thousand product documents.
+And what was the data? only a few hundred thousand product documents.
 Only a couple of gigs of actual data in total, surely under 50, likely under 10 in total.

-#### What had happened?
+### What had happened?

 well as we kept adding more brands and hence creating new indexes, thus creating new shards. and not just one shard, but multiple as AWS creates that read replica shard for you.